matplotlib/matplotlib/doc/users/interactive_guide.rst

 even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an appropriate `PyOS_InputHook` is not registered.
-We suggest using ``IPython``, which in addition to improving the command line, ensures that such a `PyOS_InptuHook` function is registered for you GUI backend of choice.
+We suggest using ``IPython``, which in addition to improving the command line, ensures that such a `PyOS_InputHook` function is registered for you GUI backend of choice.

 A drawback of relying on `PyOS_InputHook` is that the GUI event loop is only processing events while python is otherwise idle and waiting for user input.
 If you want the GUI to be responsive during long running code it is necessary to periodically flush the GUI event queue.
-To achive this, almost all of the of the GUI-based ``Canvas`` classes provide a `flush_event` method.
+To achieve this, almost all of the of the GUI-based ``Canvas`` classes provide a `flush_event` method.
 By periodically calling this method the GUI will be updated and appear to be responsive.

 In both cases, to schedule a re-draw of the figure at some point in the future use ``fig.canvas.draw_idle()``.
-This will defer the actual rendering of the figure until the GUI is ready to update it's on-screen representation.
+This will defer the actual rendering of the figure until the GUI is ready to update its on-screen representation.

 Stale Artists